DREADFUL FOLKTALES FROM THE LAND OF NOSFERATU

-My mate Ovidiu Toma from Metalfan decided one day to ask me a couple of things and among many others stories, I remembered the times when I wrote “The Complete Infinite” and I expressed my view on this weird journal after five years from its release.
+My mate Ovidiu Toma from Metalfan decided one day to ask me a couple of things and among many others, he remembered the times when I wrote “The Complete Infinite” and made me express my view on this weird journal after five years from its release.
 The feature is available only in Romanian: http://www.metalfan.ro/interviuri/gina-sandulescu-diverse-taramuri-dincolo-de-sine-6001.html

-Inside the space of the art gallery where the release took place, I felt like I was trapped into a cave with windows.
+At the art gallery where the release took place, I felt like I was trapped in a cave with windows.
 It’s strange, why would someone need windows in the underground?!
-Could be the fact that there are some hidden worlds and they must be watched?
-Anyhow, the gallery space was placed above the ground, but the coldness made me feel the opposite effect.
-Perhaps it was the darkness settled on the bricks, while the electricity was part of the backstage games.
+Perhaps the hidden worlds must be watched as well, like everything.
+Anyhow, the gallery space was placed above the ground, but the coldness made me feel the opposite.
+Maybe it was the darkness settled on the bricks, while the electricity was part of the backstage games.

-Here is the first online review for “The Complete Infinite” written by Doru Atomei – Kogaionon Magazine.
+And here is the first and most important review of “The Complete Infinite”, written by Doru Atomei (Kogaionon Magazine).